magnusdv/forrel/README.md

 Introduction
 ------------

-The goal of `forrel` is to provide forensic pedigree computations and relatedness inference from genetic marker data.
-Some of its functionality is derived from `paramlink`, which is no longer actively developed. `forrel` is part of the *ped suite*, a collection of packages for pedigree analysis with `pedtools` as the central package for handling pedigrees and marker data.
+The goal of **forrel** is to provide forensic pedigree computations and relatedness inference from genetic marker data.
+The **forrel** package is part of the **ped suite**, a collection of R packages for pedigree analysis.

-The most important analyses currently supported by `forrel` are:
+The most important analyses currently supported by **forrel** are:

 -   Likelihood ratio (LR) computations for relationship testing
--   Pairwise relatedness inference: Estimation of IBD (kappa) coefficients from marker data
+-   Pairwise relatedness inference: Estimation of IBD coefficients (both *κ* and *Δ*) from marker data
 -   Visualisation of IBD coefficients in the IBD triangle
 -   Simulation of marker genotypes.
 Unconditional or conditional on known genotypes